wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 In the early days of DNA sequencing, generating sequencing reads was very costly.
 Much effort was therefore spent on developing methods requiring a minimum amount of sequence data to assemble a genome.
-Moreover, Sanger costly.
-Much effort was therefore spent on developing methods requiring a minimum amount of sequence data to assemble a genome.
 Moreover, Sanger sequencing requires all fragments of DNA in a run to be identical, so some form of organising the DNA was required.
 This was initially done by sequencing the start of a single large fragment (much longer than the read